shm379/wp-jibres/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Backup of your data on Jibres.
+Backup of all of your wordpress data and woocommerce into Jibres.
+Anytime you want you can transfer to Jibres. #1 World Sales Engineering System.
+Sell & Enjoy

 == Description ==